-Meet Tiffany Stafford, a 2018 Disaster Feedback Fellow of the Disaster Recovery Network at GlobalGiving.
+Meet Tiffany Stafford, a 2018 Disaster Feedback Fellow of the Disaster Recovery Team at GlobalGiving.

 Imagine a nonprofit already at full capacity working to provide food assistance to Houston’s most vulnerable communities—and then Hurricane Harvey hits.